 How old do I need to be in order to umpire?

-Individuals who will be in Year 8 at secondary school, or older in the year they begin umpiring, are eligible to register as an umpire for the season.
-This usually means you will be around 13½ years old when you start.
-SMJFL welcomes umpires of all ages, and encourages more mature aged recruits, there are umpires in the group aged from 13-60+
+Individuals who will be in Year 8 at secondary school, or older in the year they begin umpiring, are eligible to register as a FIELD or BOUNDARY umpire for the season.
+Individuals who will be in Year 7 at secondary school, or older in the year they begin umpiring, are eligible to register as a BOUNDARY umpire.
+This usually means you will be around 13 years old or older when you start field umpiring and 12 years old for boundaries.
+SMJFL welcomes umpires of all ages, and encourages more mature aged recruits, there are umpires in the group aged from 12-60+

 I’m a parent of a prospective umpire – what should I know?